awesomeeng/awesome-cli/docs/OptionsAndSwitches.md

 # Scope

 In CommandCLIs each level of your CLI can have its own set of options/switches that will be propagated to its sub-command, but not to its ancestor or sibling commands.
-This makes for a very powerful CLI strucutre.
+This makes for a very powerful CLI strucutre

+So if you had a root command called `root` and a sub-command command called `foo` and a leaf command called `bar`, options defined in `root` get passed down to `foo` and `bar`.
+Options defined in `foo` get passed to `bar` but not `root`.

 # Adding Options